zenaro147/NeoGB-Printer/README.md

 ```

+### ⚠ Take care ⚠
+You should not power the ESP from the GameBoy, as this might damage the GameBoy itself.

 # ToDo List:
 - [x] Update the code to support all games
 - [x] Use the original BMP library from Mofosyne C decompiler